High-repetition-rate seeded free-electron laser with direct-amplification of an external coherent laser: Introduction

 Another technical route is to reform the laser-electron interaction mechanism to relax the power requirement of a high-repetition-rate seeded FEL.
-Several methods have been developed, such as the optical resonator~\cite{reinsch2012radiator,li2018high,petrillo2020coherent,ackermann2020novel}, angular dispersion enabled microbunching (ADM)~\cite{feng2017storage,wang2019angular}, self-modulation~\cite{yan2021self}, etc. In the optical resonator, the electron beam is stored in an oscillator before it is dumped to generate radiation.
-The repetitive laser-electron interaction is able to effectively amplify the laser pulses.
-With combination of HGHG and EEHG, the optical resonator is able to cover shorter wavelengths.
-However, it is such a complicated optical system that there might be stability problems caused by mirror damage.
+Several methods have been developed, such as the optical resonator~\cite{reinsch2012radiator,li2018high,petrillo2020coherent,ackermann2020novel,paraskaki2021optimization,mirian2021high}, angular dispersion enabled microbunching (ADM)~\cite{feng2017storage,wang2019angular}, self-modulation~\cite{dunning2011design,yan2021self} and optical-klystron HGHG~\cite{paraskaki2021high}.
+In the optical resonator, the electron beam is stored in an oscillator before it is directed to generate radiation.
+The repetitive laser-electron interaction is able to amplify the laser pulses and achieve considerable energy modulation on the electron beam.
+With combination of frequency up-conversion mechanism, e.g., HGHG or EEHG, this method could further extend the radiation to shorter wavelength.
+However, the repetition rate of the radiator is non-adjustable at most time.
+1 MHz repetition rate indicates 300 m long resonator, and 0.5 MHz means 600 m long resonator.
+Also, the increased thermal issues in the cavity need to be studied to secure a stable output.
 ADM takes use of multi-dimensional modulation of the electron beam to relax the requirement on the laser-induced energy modulation.
-The need for small angular dispersion, however, makes this method more suitable for use in storage rings.
-The latter method based on pre-bunched electron beam still needs a laser-induced energy modulation amplitude at least one times the initial energy spread.
-And the required dispersion to form the density modulation is much larger than that in conventional HGHG, which may cause the amplification of the phase error induced by the energy chirps in the electron beam.
+The need for small angular divergence of the electron beam, however, makes this method more suitable for use in storage rings.
+Self modulation or optical-klystron HGHG is based on pre-density modulation method.
+These schemes still need a laser-induced energy modulation at least half of the initial energy spread.
+And the correspondingly required dispersion to form the density modulation is much larger than that in nominal HGHG, which may cause the spectrum broadening induced by the energy chirps in the electron beam (Appendix).

+Here, an alternative method named direct-amplification enabled harmonic generation (DEHG) is presented.
+DEHG is an ensemble of frequency up-conversion schemes that adopts a relative long modulator to replace the short modulator in nominal seeded FELs.
+This schematic simplicity allows DEHG to be compatible with nominal seed FEL schemes such as HGHG and EEHG to generate FEL output from EUV to soft X-rays.
+It is investigated that the long modulation process in DEHG produces a completely different physical scenario compared to the short modulation in the nominal schemes.
+Laser amplification and electron modulation are realized simultaneously in the modulator, and the energy-modulated electron beam together with the amplified seed laser are then guided to the downstream elements for further beam manipulation and high harmonic generation through HGHG or EEHG processes.